juherask/open-rc-buggy-simulator/README.md

 ![Simulated Buggy Jumps](https://github.com/juherask/open-rc-buggy-simulator/raw/master/images/jump.gif)

-A work-in-progress open source simulator for radio-controlled off-road buggies.
+** NOTE: Developed on Blender 2.71.
+Use that specific version when developing this game. ** A work-in-progress open source simulator for radio-controlled off-road buggies.
 It is built on a entirely open source stack:

 * Linux